FAQs

 What is a Hyperbaric Chamber?

-Hyperbaric Oxygen Therapy is a non-invasive wellness modality where clients relax in a pressurised chamber whilst breathing in up to 97% pure oxygen in one of our hard chambers.
+Hyperbaric Oxygen Therapy (HBOT) is a non-invasive wellness treatment.
+Clients relax inside one of our hard chambers while breathing up to 97% pure oxygen under controlled pressurisation.

 Can I bring a friend?